 What Letters of Conservatorship Prove

 When the court appoints a conservator, it issues "letters of conservatorship."
-These letters are the official document that proves the conservator has legal authority over the protected person's assets.
-For anyone dealing with the conservator, whether a bank, title company, or government agency, the letters are the evidence of that authority.
+These letters prove the conservator has legal authority over the protected person's assets.
+Banks, title companies, and agencies rely on them as proof of that authority.

 Letters of conservatorship are evidence of transfer of all assets, or in the case of a limited conservatorship, the part specified in the letters, of a protected person to the conservator.
 An order terminating a conservatorship is evidence of transfer of all assets subject to the conservatorship from the conservator to the protected person, or the person's successors.

 A.R.S. § 14-5421When the conservatorship ends, the court issues a termination order.
-That order is the corresponding evidence that title has transferred back to the protected person or to their successors.
-Together, these two documents create a clear paper trail for every asset that was part of the conservatorship.
+That order proves title has passed back to the protected person or their heirs.
+Together, these two documents create a clear paper trail.

 Why Recording Matters

-For real property (land, homes, and other real estate), Arizona law requires that these documents be filed or recorded in the county where the property is located.
-Recording gives public notice of the title transfer, which is essential for maintaining clean title records.
+For real property like land and homes, the conservator must record these documents in the county where the property sits.
+Recording gives public notice of the title change.